zxhycxq/reactjs-zh/Docs/state-and-lifecycle.md

 Note how we save the timer ID right on `this`.

-While `this.props` is set up by React itself and `this.state` has a special meaning, you are free to add additional fields to the class manually if you need to store something that is not used for the visual output.
+While `this.props` is set up by React itself and `this.state` 有特殊的含义, you are free to add additional fields to the class manually if you need to store something that is not used for the visual output.

 If you don't use something in `render()`, it shouldn't be in the state.